Parikshit8902/UMLify/README.md

 3. /static/index.html: Frontend 🎨
 4. /md_UML_class_diagrams: UML class diagrams dataset containing Markdown files 📂

+Check if you have the python libraries mentioned in requirements.txt installed on your system.
+Otherwise you can run the following command in your terminal: pip install -r requirements.txt

+If any library is missing, then just type in the terminal: pip install library_name

 To run the application, perform the following steps:

 1. Download the repo contents and save all the files at a single location. 📥